jdereg/json-io/user-guide-writeOptions.md

 primitive wrappers, BigInteger, BigDecimal, Atomic*, java.util.Date, String, Class, are automatically marked as non-referenceable.
 You can add more immutable classes of your own.

-The side-effect of this is that it could change the "shape" of your graph, if you were counting on two different fields that point to the same String/BigDecimal/Integer to have the same == instance.
+A side effect of this is that it could change the "shape" of your graph, if you were counting on two different fields that point to the same String/BigDecimal/Integer to have the same == instance.
 Example, the String "hello" appears 25 times in your JSON.
 Should the word "hello" be repeated 25 times in the text, or would it be better to see @id = "n", and @ref="n" for every place that the word appeared.
 The @id/@ref maintain the shape of the object graph, however, for most simple objects, this is not necessary and the JSON is more human-readable if the small objects were treated as "primitives."
 >#### `boolean`isNonReferenceableClass(`Class`)
 >- [ ] Checks if a class is non-referenceable.
 Returns`true`if the passed in class is considered a non-referenceable class.